- SpaceX — also known as Space Exploration Technologies Corp. — was founded by Elon Musk in 2002.

 Presently, Starlink consists of nearly 2,500 satellites — a seriously big number that has been a real cause for concern for both astronomers and those planning the future of space travel.
 While defenders of Starlink call the service a global good, detractors worry about the satellites polluting Earth’s orbit.

 Additionally, SpaceX is also working on perfecting a reusable super-heavy launch system called Starship.
 Conceived for both orbital and interplanetary space travel, the Starship launch system is set to be the company’s main orbital vehicle (effectively resulting in the demotion of the Falcon 9 — but more on that later).
-Once approved by the necessary regulators, Starship will have the largest rocket payload capacity of all time.
+Once approved by the necessary regulators, Starship will have the largest rocket payload capacity ever.

-Since its founding in 2002, SpaceX has seen many other accomplishments including:
+Since its founding in 2002, SpaceX has seen many other accomplishments include: